-Insufficient financial resources are a major barrier to accessing education and training and creates unequal chance to education.
-For young people, access to education in many EU countries relies too heavily on parental social background and financial standing.
+Insufficient financial resources are a major barrier to accessing education and training and creates unequal chances among different social groups.
+Access to education among the young generation in EU, heavily relies on parental social background and financial standing.

 At the same time, access to finance remains an issue for European SMEs, with around 18% of SMEs reporting to be seeking external finance for hiring and training employees.
-The lack of such finance coupled with the research which shows that employers' investment in learning is key to increasing the availability and participation of adults in learning programmes, constitutes a significant barrier to skills development.
-Moreover, a massive investment in digital and green skills is needed to accommodate the shift towards a climate neutral Europe and digital transformation.
-Many will need to acquire new skills and move to new jobs in a different sector of economy.
-More will need to upskill to preserve their job in a new work environment.
+The lack of such financial resources, coupled with the research that shows that employers' investment in their staff is key to increasing the availability and participation of adults in learning programmes, constitutes a significant barrier to the development of skills.

+Moreover, a considerable investment in digital and green skills is needed to accommodate the shift towards a climate neutral Europe and the digital transformation.
+A large proportion of workforce will need to acquire new skills and move to new jobs in different sectors of the economy or will need to upskill to preserve their job in a new work environment.
+For example, meeting the overarching adult learning participation target set in the European Skills Agenda (at least 50% by 2025) would come at an estimated additional investment of EUR 48 billion annually.